ppkgtmm/pk/src/contents/projects/fake-news-detection.md

 Work done in this step are

-- normalization of high cardinality values such as urls, email addresses, hashtags, social media mentions, numbers and special characters

-    **Reason :** To help model better generalize on new or unseen data
+1. normalization of high cardinality values including URLs, email addresses, hashtags, social media mentions, numbers and special characters for model to generalize better on new or unseen data

-- removal of HTML tags

-    **Reason :** To discard meaningless texts
+2. removal of HTML tags to discard meaningless texts

-- expansion of modal verbs e.g. `didnt`, `didn’t` to `did not`

-    **Reason :** To standardize modal verbs and emphasize negation if present
+3. expansion of modal verbs e.g. `didnt`, `didn’t` to `did not` to standardize modal verbs and emphasize negation if present

-- serialization of data preprocessed according to steps mentioned above
+4. serialization of data preprocessed according to steps mentioned above for reuse

-    **Reason :** For immediate availability of preprocessed data to use in future

 ```